openflighthpc/cloud-cost-reporter/README.md

 ### Adding and updating projects

 A `Project` object should be created for each project you wish to track.
 These can be created by running `ruby manage_projects.rb` and following the prompts in the command line.
 This file can also be used to update existing projects.
-Projects should not be deleted, but instead their `end_date` set to mark them as inactive.
+Projects should not be deleted, but instead their `active` attribute set to `false` to mark them as inactive.

 ### Adding customer friendly instance type names